awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gg-cli-deployment.md

 + `--runWith`\.
 The `posixUser`, `posixGroup`, and `windowsUser` information for running a generic or Lambda component\.
 You must provide this information in the format `<component>:{posixUser|windowsUser}=<user>[:<=posixGroup>]`\.
 For example, you might specify **HelloWorld:posixUser=ggc\_user:ggc\_group** or **HelloWorld:windowsUser=ggc\_user**\.
 Use a separate argument for each additional option to specify\.

   For more information, see [Configure the user that runs components](configure-greengrass-core-v2.md#configure-component-user)\.
 + `--systemLimits`\.
 The system resource limits to apply to generic and non\-containerized Lambda components' processes on the core device\.
-You can configure the maximum amount of CPU and RAM usage that each component's processes can use on the core device\.
+You can configure the maximum amount of CPU and RAM usage that each component's processes can use\.
 Specify a serialized JSON object or a file path to a JSON file\.
 The JSON object must have the following format\.

   ```
   {  \